leburnett/reiser-documentation/Ephys/ephys_nested_rf_analysis.md

 ^ polar plot with the PD repositioned to be in the pi/2 direction

 This code also uses the functions:
--  `src/analysis/helper/compute_FWHM` to calculate the width of the polar plot at half of the maximum response
+-  `src/analysis/helper/compute_FWHM` to calculate the width of the polar plot at half of the maximum response.

 -  `src/analysis/helper/compute_circular_var` to compute the circular variance.
 This function returns a number between 0 and 1.
 0 would imply that the cell only responds in one direction and has very sharp tuning, 1 would imply the cell responds uniformly to all directions and has very broad tuning.
 - The function `circ_vmpar` from the MATLAB Circular Statistics Toolbox.
 This function estimates the parameters of a von Mises distribution and returns `thetahat` (preferred direction) and `kappa` (concentration parameter).